Kyrgyzstan

 Kyrgyzstan has also made significant investments in its telecommunications infrastructure in recent years.
 High-speed internet is widely available, which means that remote workers can stay connected with their clients and colleagues without any issues.

-How can Native Teams help you hire in Kyrgyzstan
+How can Native Teams help you hire in Kyrgyzstan?

-With Native Teams’ employer of record service, you can easily hire employees from abroad without establishing a separate local entity.
+With Native Teams’ Employer of Record service, you can easily hire employees from abroad without establishing a separate local entity.
 Our legal experts will make sure your new employee will be hired according to all local employment laws and regulations.

 Hire your first Kyrgyz employee with Native Teams.